9dots/get-coding-curricula/k-2/kindergarten/lesson-plans/lesson-9/lesson.md

 <pagebreak/>

-## 1. Engage: Choose a Path (10 min)
-- [ ] **Introduce** challenge number one.
->>"Alright coders, today we are going to continue practicing our coding skills by solving some challenges.
-Our first challenge of the day is on the board.
-Take the next 20 seconds to do your best to observe the grid, PixelBot and code."

-- [ ] **Unpack** the challenge as a class.

-<iconp type='question'>**What do you notice about this challenge?**</iconp>
-  <iconp type='question'>What is the PixelBot supposed to do?</iconp>
-  <iconp type='question'>How many squares does the PixelBot need to paint?</iconp>
-  <iconp type='question'>What color does it need to paint the squares?</iconp>
-  <iconp type='question'>Which way is the PixelBot facing?</iconp>
-  <iconp type='question'>What else do you notice?</iconp>
-  <iconp type='question'>Do we have code to begin with?</iconp>

-<note type='tip'>The first question in the engage activity is meant to give students the opportunity to call out anything they notice about the challenge.
-The subsequent questions are follow-ups that are meant to guide students to make the types of relevant observations they should make every time they approach a challenge.
-By the end of this activity students should be aware of the:
-  - goal of the challenge
-  - position of the PixelBot
-  - orientation of the PixelBot
-  - code blocks available to complete the challenge</note>

-- [ ] **Plan** a route that the PixelBot will take to complete the challenge as a class.
-Using a marker have the class help you trace out a path on the slide.

-## 2. Explore: Code It (2 min)
-- [ ] **Challenge** the class to code their PixelBot to follow the path that the class decided on.

-- [ ] **Independent Exploration:** Have students attempt to code the solution.

-- [ ] **Monitor** the class to find a student that can be called on to share their strategies in the next activity.
-Once a student has been identified let them know that they will share with the class.

-## 3. Explain: Share Your Code (8 min)
-- [ ] **Think, Pair, Share:** Students share their responses to the questions below with a partner.
-After each partner has shared, call on students to share with the rest of the class.

-<iconp type='question'>What was hard about coding your solution?</iconp>

-- [ ] **Code Share:** Invite a student to share their code with the class.

-- [ ] **Explain** how to plan a path before starting to code a solution using challenge two in the playlist.
-Students should be made aware that there are multiple ways to solve a challenge that are all valid.
->>"Take a look at our next challenge.
-There are many ways to solve this challenge.
-I can..."

-## 4. Elaborate/Evaluate: PixelBot Practice (10 min)

-- [ ] **Challenge** the class to code solutions for the all of the challenges in the playlist.
->>"Alright coders, now it's your turn to solve some challenges.
-Your goal is to find a path for your PixelBot and code a solution in each challenge.
-Let's begin!"
+## 1. Engage: What is a Bug?
+(5 min)
+**Location:** Rug
+- [ ] **Read** the story of the first bug.
+<iconp type='question'>Why was it important for the computer scientists not to give up?</iconp>

+- [ ] **Define** bug and debugging.
+>> "A bug is an error found in code.
+Debugging is what we do when we find and fix bugs in our code."

+- [ ] **Explain** the importance of debugging.
+>> "Bugs happen all of the time when we code.
+Even the best coders in the world have bugs in their code.
+That means that to become good coders we have to be good at debugging.
+The most important thing to remember when we debug is not to give up just like the computer scientists didn't give up in the story."

+## 2. Explore: Try It Out (2 min)
+**Location:** Desks
+- [ ] **Introduce** students to the first debugging challenge in the playlist.
+>>"In our first challenge today our PixelBot is supposed to paint the square above it.
+This challenge already has code.
+When I run the code it paints the wrong square.
+That means it has a bug in it.

+- [ ] **Challenge** the class to fix the code without deleting the entire sequence.
+>>"Your challenge is to debug the code without deleting all of your code and starting all over again."

+- [ ] **Independent Exploration:** Have students attempt to debug the code on their own.

+- [ ] **Monitor** the class for students you can call on to share out their solution.

+## 3. Explain: Debugging Protocol (8 min)
+**Location:** Desks

+- [ ] **Turn and Talk:** Have students discuss the question below with a classmate.
+<iconp type='question'>What did you do to fix your code?</iconp>

+- [ ] **Share Out:** Have students share out what they did to fix their code.
+<iconp type='question'>What did you do to fix your code?</iconp>
+<iconp type='question'>Why did you try that?</iconp>

+- [ ] **Explain** that extra lines of code are bugs.
+>>"In this challenge the bug was that there was an extra line of code that we didn't need.
+The PixelBot was supposed to move up 1 time and paint, but it moved up 2 times before painting.
+To fix it we had to remove the extra up block.
+Extra lines of code are a common bug we will find in our PixelBot code."

+- [ ] **Introduce** the PixelBot Playlist.
+>>"In today's challenges we are going to debug by deleting extra lines of code.
+Just like you did in this first challenge."

+- [ ] **Model** debugging challenge 2 in the playlist by using the stepper tool to find the extra line of code.
+>>"This code is supposed to make the PixelBot paint 1 square to the right.
+When I run the code the PixelBot paints a square above the one it is supposed to paint.
+I can reset my PixelBot and use the yellow stepper button to step through my code one line at a time.
+It looks like each step works but there is an extra up block that we do not need before the paint block.
+If I delete that line and run the code the PixelBot paints the correct block."

+## 4. Elaborate/Evaluate: PixelBot Playlist (15 min)
+**Location:** Desks
+- [ ] **Challenge** the class to debug the code in the playlist by removing only the extra lines of code.
+>>"Your challenge is to debug the code in each challenge by only deleting the line of code that is not needed.
+You should not delete all of the code and start over again."

 - [ ] **Independent Coding:** Students work through the rest of the challenges in the PixelBot playlist.